 When you are injured as a result of a dangerous condition on someone’s property, you may have legal rights to help you receive financial compensation for your losses.
 This can include any time lost from work, to pay for medical care, and to compensate you for lasting pain.
 Yet, there are laws that govern whether or not the owner is responsible and outline specific deadlines to file your claim.

-If you or someone you love has been hurt because of a premises liability accident, the experienced lawyers of Hastings & Hastings are here to help.
-Schedule your free case review with our Phoenix personal injury attorneys to learn how we can help you.
+If you or someone you love has been hurt due to negligence on someone else’s property, the experienced premises liability lawyers of Hastings & Hastings are here to help.
+Schedule your free case review with our Phoenix personal injury attorneys to learn how we can help you with your case.

 If we break “premises liability” down to its most basic form, we have two words: premises and liability.
 Premises refers to property, a business, a home, etc., and liability means being responsible for something because the law states that a person (or a business) holds that responsibility.
 Of course, from there, a lot of nuance is involved.
 However, when we talk about what premises liability means, we can summarize it by stating that someone (including a business) has or had a legal obligation to keep the property reasonably safe for people who are allowed to be on the premises.